How to Determine if a Rectangle is Perfect

 array is a tuple (x1, y1, x2, y2)

-, representing the coordinates of the bottom-left and top-right vertices of a small rectangle.
+, which gives the bottom-left and top-right coordinates of a small rectangle.

-If you assume that these small rectangles ultimately form a "perfect rectangle", would you be able to find the coordinates of the bottom-left vertex (X1, Y1)
+If these small rectangles form a "perfect rectangle," can you find the bottom-left corner (X1, Y1)

-This is simple, right?
-The bottom-left vertex (X1, Y1)
+This is simple.
+The bottom-left corner (X1, Y1)

 // The bottom-left vertex, initialized to positive infinity to record the minimum value